Shubbu03/tick/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the pages by modifying files in the `app` directory.
+The pages auto-update as you edit the files.

+## Features

+- Track all your subscriptions in one dashboard
+- Set up reminders for upcoming payments(coming soon)
+- Visualize spending patterns with analytics
+- Manage subscription renewal dates
+- Categorize subscriptions by type (entertainment, productivity, etc.)

+## Tech Stack

+This project uses:
+- [`Next.js`](https://nextjs.org/) for the frontend and API routes
-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+- [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to optimize and load Inter, a custom Google Font

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- Modern React patterns including hooks and server components
+- Responsive design for mobile and desktop views(responsive soon)

-## Deploy on Vercel
+## Contributing

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Contributions are welcome!
+Please feel free to submit a Pull Request.